gih0004/RNA_seq_pipeline/README.md

 # HTSEQ_counts
 RNA seq pipeline designed for paired end reads using HTSEQ for producing files needed for visualizing transcriptomic data with DESEQ2.
+To use this script, put all fastq files within a single directory containing additionally your reference genome fna file and your reference gtf file.
+Fastq file names should be formated as follows: sample_1.fq.gz sample_2.fq.gz

-This script Requires three arguments and in specific order within the command line when submititng the script to HPC and shouuld look like:
+This script requires three arguments and in specific order within the command line when submititng the script to HPC and shouuld look like:
 ```ruby
 $ htseq_counts <species name> <reference genome fna> <reference gtf>
 ```